When you’re short on packing space, shoes are your worst enemies. They’re the most inefficient items to pack because they’re dirty, bulky, and heavy.

 - Lay your suitcase on the ground fully open.

-- Clean up your shoes from dirt and freshen them up with an air-freshener.
+- Clean the dirt from your shoes and freshen them up with an air freshener.

 - Squeeze small items like socks, underwear, and belts inside your shoes.

-- Wrap each shoe in wrapping paper or inside a bag to protect other items.
+- Wrap each shoe in wrapping paper or inside of a bag to protect other items.

-- Start packing with your shoes, placing them with the sole touching any side of the main compartment.
+- Start packing with your shoes by placing them with the soles touching any side of the main compartment.

-- Continue with the rest, by placing each shoe separately.
+- Continue with the rest by placing each shoe separate from the other.

-- Now you’re left with the middle part open, where you should pack all of your other items.
-Make sure to pack your case full, so that your shoes stay fixed at the sides.
+- Now you’re left with the middle section of your suitcase open where you should pack all of your other items.
+Make sure to pack your case full so that your shoes stay fixed to the sides.

 This technique is useful for storing many pairs of shoes.
-The trick is to store heaviest items (your shoes) at the bottom of your case, reducing the chance that your luggage could tip over.
-Also, you’ll get easy access to your shoes, and the suitcase doesn’t have to be stored full.
+The trick is to store the heaviest items (your shoes) at the bottom of your case, reducing the chance that your luggage could tip over.

 - Lay your luggage open on the floor.

-- Clean your shoes from dirt and freshen them up.
+- Clean your shoes and freshen them up.

-- Socks and belts can be stored inside your shoes to save some space.
+- Socks and belts can be stored inside of your shoes to save some space.

-- Place your pairs at the bottom of your suitcase, with one of the soles facing the bottom wall.
+- Place your shoes at the bottom of your suitcase with one of the soles facing the bottom wall.

-- Next, continue with your other pairs, making sure to fill the bottom part completely, so you’re left with the top part empty for all of the other items.
+- Next, continue with your other pairs, stacking them on top of each other.
+Make sure to fill the bottom part fully, so you’re left with the top part empty for all of your other items.

 - If there’s some space left between shoe pairs, you can squeeze in some t-shirts, socks, and underwear in the gaps.

-This technique works only if you pack no more than two pairs of shoes.
-Ideally, a pair of sneakers and flip-flops.
+This technique works only if you only pack two pairs of shoes, ideally a pair of sneakers and flip-flops.
 Furthermore, this technique offers the smoothest access to your shoes.

 - Start by placing your luggage open on the floor.